Paleobiogeochemistry/isowater_SEPregion/README.md

-# isowater_SEPregion (Underconstruction)
+# isowater_SEPregion (Under Construction)

-This repository aim to storage the python scripts and data set used for the paper titled Isotopic characterization of water masses in the Eastern South Pacific Ocean: Paleoceanography implications
+This repository aims to store the python script and data set used for the paper titled “Isotopic characterization of water masses in the Eastern South Pacific Ocean: Paleoceanography implications”

 **The paper is available in (xxWebpageofthejournalxx when will be published)